Beef and Vegetable Soup Without Tomatoes: Easy with a Crockpot

 I make Jalapeno Cheese Cornbread, French Bread, or these Really Crusty Rolls if I want more carbs with my soup.

-How to make Vegetable Beef Soup Without Tomatoes:
+How To Put Together Vegetable Beef Soup Without Tomatoes

 - Start with leftover pot roast or beef and gravy (if you have it).